Search This Blog

 Did I forget to mention a small basement workshop?...Sorry.

 The crème de la crème...A first floor office.
 It will be the quilter's area where they can choose their pattern and thread to be used for their quilts.
 It eliminates them having to take the trek down to the LA Room.
 Not to say that they can't, but for many navigating the steep stairs can be troublesome...I know.
 It also serves as my morning "to do" area.
-First cup of coffee, the days scheduling, weather check, Facebook Posting and review, emails and messages, and the daily routine of banking and financial matters associated with everyday life.
+First cup of coffee, the days scheduling, weather check, Blog and website editing/posting and review, emails and messages, and the daily routine of banking and financial matters associated with everyday life.
 Not to mention a quick browse on Amazon, Lowes and Walmart...you know, just in case I need something.

 We truly hope that if you are ever close, that you won't hesitate to drop in.
 Our emails and phone numbers have not changed.
 If Virginia Quilter's still want to use my longarming they can.
-Just send them via USPS or UPS and once completed I'll pay for the return shipping.
+Just send them via USPS or UPS and once completed I'll pay 50% for the return shipping.

 Quilt till you wilt...we do.